yuujay/.dotfiles/nvim/README.md

 yarn global add ansible-language-server yarn global add yaml-language-server
 ```
 Another nice customization is that nvim's LSP does not come with any out of the box keybindings for code navigations.
 This provides various options to work with.
+Current setup uses inbuilt diagnostics api.

-Current setup makes of a plugin called `lspsaga`.
-Keybindings related to this plugin can be found in `nivm/lua/plugins/lsp/lspsaga.lua`.
+Depricated - * Current setup makes of a plugin called `lspsaga`.
+Keybindings related to this plugin can be found in `nivm/lua/plugins/lsp/lspsaga.lua`. *
+TODO: Check if we could make use of Telescope to use it for diagnostics

 #### Autocomplete
 The setup that I currently make use for autocomplete is mostly provided by `nvim-cmp` plugin which has its own set of plugin dependencies to give a good IDE experience.
 More information can be found in the [github repo's README](https://github.com/hrsh7th/nvim-cmp).